facelessuser/coloraide/docs/src/markdown/gamut.md

 can slightly clip the sRGB gamut while simultaneously containing a few colors that exceed the sRGB gamut.

-ColorAide will _not_ automatically associate HPLuv, Okhsl or Okhsv with an RGB gamut as there is not one that precisely represent the colors in Okhsl and Okhsv.
+ColorAide will _not_ automatically associate HPLuv, Okhsl or Okhsv with an RGB gamut as there is not one that precisely represents any of these colors.
 With that said, ColorAide _will_ translate these spaces into a cube shape to apply gamut mapping on them if they are specifically used.
 In the case of HPLuv, results are usually fine, but you may find that gamut mapping Okhsl may not provide the intended results.
 It should be noted that the currently suggested CSS gamut mapping algorithm (`oklch-chroma`) does not do much better, so, for Okhsl and Okhsv, it is better to use the closest RGB gamut.

 ```py play
 Steps([c.fit('okhsl', method='raytrace') for c in Color.steps(['oklch(90% 0.4 0)', 'oklch(90% 0.4 360)'], steps=100, space='oklch', hue='longer')])